azim-work/instacache/README.md

 ### Eviction Policy

 The eviction policy of the LFU cache we implemented is to evict entries based on their frequency of access.
 When there is a tie — i.e., multiple entries have the same frequency — the cache evicts the least recently added entry first.
 This behavior is achieved with the help of the `LinkedHashSet<K>` data structure, which maintains the insertion order of keys.
 This ensures that when there are entries with same frequency, the oldest is evicted first.

+## Assumptions

+- The cache is designed for situations where access frequency is one of the main factors in data relevance

+## Configuration and Setup

+To set up and run this project:

+1. Ensure Java 11 or higher is installed.
+2. Compile the source code using `javac` or an IDE that supports Java.
+3. Run tests using the command: `java -cp lib/junit.jar:. org.junit.runner.JUnitCore cache.CacheTest`

 ## Library Management